imfrancisd/MorseCodeMachine/src/arduino/README.md

 # Arduino

-This folder contains source code that works for Arduino.
+This folder contains source code that works for all Arduino boards.